Col du Pré

 Services near Col du Pré

-At Beaufort-sur-Doron (west side), Arêches-sur-Beaufort (Col du Pré variant) and Bourg-Saint-Maurice, you'll find everything you could possibly need: accommodation, catering, supplies, bike repair and rental...
+In Beaufort-sur-Doron, Arêches-sur-Beaufort and Bourg-Saint-Maurice, you'll find everything you could possibly need: accommodation, catering, supplies, bike repair and hire...

 You can make a welcome stopover at the Chalet de Roselend hotel-restaurant on Col de Méraillet.